 This small, pretty port city is a great place to stay in order to go to the beaches and also go to other lovely towns nearby.
 This is a bit of a bigger city, so you also have ample opportunities for good restaurants.

 This was the first big city freed by the Allies in WWII, so there’s lots of history surrounding this place.
-There are the US armed forces memorial and museum, a medieval chateau (Chateau de Caen) and two abbeys (Abbey of Saint Etienne and Abbey Aux Hommes).
+There are the US armed forces memorial and museum, a medieval chateau (Chateau de Caen) and two abbeys (Abbaye aux Hommes and Abbey aux Dames).

 We ate at a delightful restaurant called Villa Eugene.
 Well-priced, trendy but traditional cuisine with a great atmosphere.
 Highly recommend.